Getting Tessellation using A3DMeshData

 UV-coordinates

-Each texture coordinate (also named uv-coord) is located in 2D space using a tuple of values.
+Each texture coordinate (also named uv-coord) is located in 2D space using a pair of values.
 They are stored in m_pdTextureUV as a flat list in which each sequential group of 2 values form the coordinates of the same texture point:

 The following table provides an example of 4 texture coordinates.
 Index corresponds to the index of the first coordinate (U) of each uv-coord.
 The V coordinate can be retrieved by offsetting from Index.